chrismphilp/100-exercises-to-learn-rust/book/src/05_ticket_v2/15_outro.md

 Let's close the chapter with one final refinement of our `Ticket` model.
 We'll introduce a new type for each of the fields in `Ticket` to encapsulate the respective constraints.
-Every time someone accesses a `Ticket` field, they'll get back a value that's guaranteed to be valid—i.e. a `TicketTitle` instead of a `String`.
+Every time someone accesses a `Ticket` field, they'll get back a value that's guaranteed to be valid—_i.e. a `TicketTitle` instead of a `String`.
 They won't have to worry about the title being empty elsewhere in the code: as long as they have a `TicketTitle`, they know it's valid **by construction**.